Rock Painting: Everything You Need to know [FAQ’s]

-Here are a few places to find smooth ideal rocks for painting:
+Here are a few places to buy river rocks for painting:

 - Home Improvement Stores i.e. Lowes or Home Depot will sell landscaping rocks in bags.
 When looking for rocks to paint at these places, look for Gray Mexican Beach Pebbles or White Caribbean Beach Pebbles.
 I have used both and will have a variety of sizes.